The Fragile Faith/Tobias Wolff's The Chain

 There is a short story I've come to appreciate.
 The story is called "The Chain" by Tobias Wolff.
 It traces a series of events set in motion by a reaction.
-This reaction is triggered from the natural tendency to want to right a wrong, vengeance to some degree.
+This reaction is triggered from the natural tendency to want to right a wrong.
 The reaction then prompts a chain of occurrences that ultimately end in unnecessary and unspeakable tragedy.

 At the receiving end of this chain is an innocent person, far from the source of the original event that prompted the reaction and therefore undeserving of the consequences.
 We encounter this frequently: people seemingly undeserving of their fate: a young man hit by a drunk driver, a sick child, a young mother dying of leukemia.
 There is perhaps no traceable logic to it, as there is often no logic to our lives, but we'd like to believe there is.

 "The Chain" argues that we are all inextricably connected, that paths cross all the time and one single moment can have tremendous ramifications for others.
 Our universe is perhaps not as immense as we imagine it to be.
 It is but a million lighted paths crossing and meeting at odd times and intersections.

 "The Chain" is simple: it leaves the reader no room for interpretation.
 It traps you in its conclusion, but that conclusion contains an inherent moral question about human nature, about providence and justice, and about how we are limited by our inability to often see beyond ourselves and our own narratives.